-HBE and carriers are required to reconcile enrollments no less than once per month28.
+HBE and carriers are required to reconcile enrollments no less than once per month.
 Carriers are the system of record for payments and effectuations.
 HBE is the system of record for reporting to CMS which informs APTC/CSR payments to carriers.
 Therefore, it is critical that HBE and carrier systems are in sync.
 There are two monthly reconciliation processes described below.
-One is a new process to be implemented in the third quarter (Q3) of 2019 for reconciling effectuations, and the other is the ongoing standard monthly audit process to ensure enrollment records are in sync.
+The Standard 834 Monthly Audit is being replaced by the Full Carrier Audit, to be implemented across all carriers by the first quarter (Q1) of 2021.